Waziup/learning-center-content/content/en/solutions/fire_smoke_detection/guide.md

 Hardware
   - WaziDev
-  - FT232 FTDI module with Mini USB Cable
+  - Micro USB Cable
   - Wazigate
-  - Soil Moisture Sensor
+  - MQ5 Gas and Smoke Sensor
-  - Submersible Water Pump
   - Some Jumper Wires
-  - Power Supply

 ![Parts One](./media/parts_one.png)